accordproject/ergo/docs/manual/Language.rst

-    define variable name : String = "John"; // declares and initialize a string variable name ++ " Smith"                        // rest of the expression let x : Double = 3.1416;                // declares and initialize a double variable sqrt(x)                                 // rest of the expression
+    define variable name : String = "John"; // declares and initialize a string variable name ++ " Smith"                        // rest of the expression define variable x : Double = 3.1416     // declares and initialize a double variable sqrt(x)                                 // rest of the expression

 Conditionals